-Digital Citizenship is a concept which helps teachers, technology leaders and parents understand what students/children/technology users should know in order to appropriately use technology.
-Digital Citizenship is more than just a teaching tool; it is a way to prepare students/technology users for a society filled with technology.
+Digital Citizenship is a concept which helps teachers, technology leaders and parents to understand what students/children/technology users should know to use technology appropriately.
+Digital Citizenship is more than just a teaching tool; it is a way to prepare students/technology users for a society full of technology.